qdevelopergithub/LAMP/README.md

 Download a latest version of Wordpress.
 Once that's done and you've downloaded the latest version of WordPress, please follow the instructions here to complete configuring a database and finishing a [WordPress install](https://codex.wordpress.org/Installing_WordPress#Famous_5-Minute_Installation).

-Below is a Full script which will run and install WordPress and Drupal on the cluster.
+Below is a Full script which will run and install WordPress on the cluster.

 ```
 wget -c http://wordpress.org/latest.tar.gz